open-cloud/open-cloud.github.io.old/4_notes.md

 4. The full range of SitePrivileges is not implemented.
 Only Admin (currently named "PI") is supported, as opposed to Admin, Tech, and PI.

+5. The services (Syndicate, HyperCache, RequestRouter) are not currently running.
+They will be instantiated once the release is stable.